Olympic Programme Commission

 - Develop a programme that maximises the popularity of the Olympic Games while containing costs and complexity;

-- Ensure the Olympic programme remains relevant to young people by ensuring innovation and adapting to modern taste and new trends, while respecting the history and tradition of the sports;
+- Make sure that the Olympic programme remains relevant to young people by ensuring innovation and adapting to modern tastes and new trends, while respecting the history and tradition of the sports;

 - Thoroughly evaluate the sports and events in close cooperation with the respective International Federations;